roman-milk/roman-milk.github.io/teachers-past-blackmail.md

  Cory and Gary bided their time waiting for the bodies to quiet, as they knew it would soon be their turn.
 Things had preceded much differently than the plan outlined by Sally but the boys were easily able to adapt.
 It wouldn't take a rocket scientist to figure out what to do when sex was the lone subject.
 Their one-tracked minds were focused on self-gratification and Kerri would be the means to that end.

  With Kerri continuing to rob Sally of every bit of decency she had left, Cory moved in for the kill.
 He simply rolled the excited teacher on top of Sally's outstretched body, finding a crevice between the sweaty body and the arm of the chair.
 Luckily it was a big chair with wide, cushioned arms, which allowed both girls to fit easily in the foamy seat, and very little weight was over Sally's slender body.
 Sally wanted to scream at her boyfriend to stop his madness and at least let her away from the action.
-Report_Story #3